wmde/wikibase-release-pipeline/docs/updating/wbs-7-to-8.md

    - [OpenSearch image 1.0.0](../../development/images/opensearch/CHANGELOG.md#100-2026-07-20)
    - [QuickStatements image 1.2.0](../../development/images/quickstatements/CHANGELOG.md#120-2026-07-20)

+2. Prepare MediaWiki 1.46-compatible versions of any user-defined extensions.
+Do not replace files under `deploy/config/extensions` while Wikibase Suite is running, because that directory is mounted into the running container.

+3. If you modified the tracked `deploy/docker-compose.yml`, commit those changes before switching versions.

-2. Back up your data and configuration.
+4. Back up your data and configuration.
 See [Backup and restore](../backup-and-restore.md).

-3. If you modified the tracked `deploy/docker-compose.yml`, commit those changes before switching versions.
-After checking out WBS 8, reconcile them with the new root `docker-compose.yml`.
+The backup procedure stops Wikibase Suite; continue directly with the migration.

 ## Migrate

-1. Stop Wikibase Suite from the old directory.
+1. Ensure Wikibase Suite services are stopped.

    ```sh
    cd /path/to/wikibase-release-pipeline/deploy